A-Z of Divorce and Family Law Terms

 A form of legal agreement reached between an unmarried couple who have chosen to live together (whether they are heterosexual or homosexual) defining their rights and obligations.

-Common Law Marriage – there is no legal concept of common law marriage however, people still refer to this term when a couple cohabit.
+There is no legal concept of common law marriage however, people still refer to this term when a couple cohabit.

 If the parties agree a financial settlement within divorce proceedings this should be incorporated into a legal document to ensure that it remains legally binding on both parties.
 This document is known as a Consent Order.
 It should be drafted by a lawyer, signed by both parties (after the taking of full legal advice) and then submitted to the court for approval by a Judge.
 It is unlikely that either party will be required to attend court and this is usually a paperwork exercise.
 Even if there are no assets of the marriage, it is advisable to enter into a “clean break consent order” to ensure that your former spouse cannot make a financial claim against you in the future, for example, if you inherit.